FudaWiki/fudawiki-files/newgames/inoshikacho-for-kids.md

 - The Dekiyaku in the game were selected for the purpose of being easy to remember.
 - The score calculation was simplified by treating Chaff as 0 points.
 - The scoring system is cumulative instead of a zero-sum system, making it less suited for playing with gambling-style tokens or chips.
-- A wild card rule (like the one in [Mushi](/en/hanafuda/games/mushi) but a bit simplified) was implemented to make the game more exciting.
+- A wild card rule was implemented to make the game more exciting.
+(It works like the wild card in [Mushi](/en/hanafuda/games/mushi), which is also added in some local variants of Hana-Awase, except it is a bit simplified in this game.)

 # Setup
 Game setup involves shuffling the deck, distributing the initial cards, and choosing the first player.